Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the last ten lines of /etc/passwd
+Script prints out the first 10 lines of the /etc/passwd file